Search programs

 How We Rank Schools

 This list features some of the best online engineering degree programs at top colleges nationwide.
-Each school featured is a nonprofit, accredited institution — either public or private — with a high standard of academic quality for post-secondary institutions.
-The programs on our list are accredited by agencies like the Association of Technology, Management, and Applied Engineering (ATMAE) and ABET, both reputable organizations that assess business programs for educational excellence and a commitment to quality education.
+Each school featured is a nonprofit, accredited institution — either public or private — with a high standard of academic quality for postsecondary education.
+The programs on our list are accredited by agencies like the Association of Technology, Management, and Applied Engineering (ATMAE) and ABET, both reputable organizations that assess business programs for educational excellence.

 An online engineering program offers a flexible yet rigorous academic experience, ideal for students balancing their education with other responsibilities.
 You can anticipate a curriculum rooted in core engineering principles, encompassing mathematics, physics, and specialized engineering disciplines such as civil, mechanical, or electrical engineering.
 Throughout these programs, you’ll engage with innovative tools, simulations, and virtual labs, ensuring a comprehensive learning experience in an online format.